 However, as your company grows, you cannot expect your social media manager to monitor Facebook messages for inquiries and questions 24/7.
 This is an impossible task, especially when creating a social media campaign, handling other networks, and responding to comments.

 Whether you need help managing the communication channels or are considering exploring new ones to reach new customers, Smith.ai can help.
 We provide a free 30-minute consultation to those who want to learn more about our services.
-We also offer a 14-day, money-back guarantee.
+Plus, Smith.ai was recognized by Clutch as a top sales outsourcing provider.

-You can learn more about our pricing and services by dialing (650) 727-6484 or emailing us now at email@example.com.
+You can learn more about our pricing and services, including our Outreach Campaigns, by dialing (650) 727-6484 or emailing us now at firstname.lastname@example.org.
 You can also chat with us live, 24/7, right here on the site.
 Let us explain how our unified solutions will allow your company to answer every inquiry and immediately build a relationship with every lead.